cicada-lang/cicada-solo/README.md

 # Cicada

-A programming language as formal deduction system for the foundations of mathematics.
+A nascent programming language as formal deduction system for the foundations of mathematics.

 ## References